Constructor-Based Dependency Injection in Spring

 Constructor with Two Strings

-Sometimes we need to inject an object with a constructor with two arguments: Strings or primitive data types.
-Let’s assume we need to inject an object with a constructor with two Strings.
+Sometimes we need to inject an object with a constructor that takes two arguments, such as strings or primitive data types.
+Let’s assume we need to inject an object that has a constructor with two string arguments.

-Below is an example of EncryptionUtils class which we will inject into a UserServiceImpl class.
+Below is an example of the EncryptionUtils class that we will inject into a UserServiceImpl class.

 package com.appsdeveloperblog.examples.constructordi.ConstructorDI;